dmmnjaws/PAv-2020-2021-Julia-Parasitizing-Java/README.md

 - <s>Avoid method generation if corresponding generic function if already defined - performance</s>

-- Multiple Dispatch as a whole is complicated, but at least support methods with Object and Object[] parameter types.
+- Multiple Dispatch as a whole is complicated, but at least support methods with Object and Object[] parameter types. (*EDIT: Discussed in the section "STUFF WE DIDN'T EXPLORE"*)

 - <s>Do the due convertion of return values (add convertReturn function, call it with res = eval(expr) in the end of j(expr) function), at least for primitive types (those jcall can convert)</s>